Single-crossing dominance: A preference lattice: Abstract

 \section{Abstract}

-Most comparisons of preferences have the structure of \emph{single-crossing dominance.} We examine the lattice structure of single-crossing dominance, proving characterisation, existence and uniqueness results for minimum upper bounds of arbitrary sets of preferences.
-We apply these theorems to monotone comparative statics, ambiguity- and risk-aversion and social choice.
+Most comparisons of preferences are instances of \emph{single-crossing dominance.} We examine the lattice structure of single-crossing dominance, proving characterisation, existence and uniqueness results for minimum upper bounds of arbitrary sets of preferences.
+We apply these theorems to derive new comparative statics theorems for collective choice and under analyst uncertainty, and to characterise a general `maxmin' class of uncertainty-averse preferences over Savage acts.